Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Start with the size — each of the two speakers is about the size of the bottom of a 4-ounce paper cup — a non-slippery, gripping, rubberized dull-black to stay unobtrusive, although there is a magenta-highlighted grill at one end.
 Each of the two speakers stands using a three legged-like bottom so the speaker grill faces up — the reason for the odd bottom design is that when they’re not being used, you mate the two ends together like a jigsaw puzzle to form what looks like, to me, to be one honkin’ big cold capsule.

-Because there’s magnets in each base, the two speakers stay together when mated.
+Because there are magnets in each base, the two speakers stay together when mated.
 This makes popping them into the included soft pouch for tossing into your back pocket, glove compartment, knapsack, whatever easy.

-Now a 2 watt amplifier doesn’t sound like much “oomph” — but you have to consider that there’s two speakers working, each firing up so that the sound isn’t being muffled in any way.
-Playing a variety of tunes from my iPhone and from my computer into the DBEST Duo Bluetooth Rechargeable Mini-Speaker Set over the course of a few days (only can stream from one at a time, duh) shows me a couple of things:
+Now, a 2-watt amplifier doesn’t sound like much “oomph” — but you have to consider that two speakers are working, each firing up so that the sound isn’t being muffled in any way.
+Playing a variety of tunes from my iPhone and my computer into the DBEST Duo Bluetooth Rechargeable Mini-Speaker Set over a few days (only can stream from one at a time, duh) shows me a couple of things:

 What about time between charges?
 DBEST says you can get up to 20 hours wireless (40 if wired, which means connecting the main speaker directly to a USB socket on a computer), but “up” means nothing.
 How about I turn them on and leave them on during the workday while playing tunes from my computer to give me some indication of when a recharge is needed?
 Eight hours and going strong before I had to move on to other things.
 That’ll do pig, that’ll do.

 Bottom line: That the DBEST Duo Bluetooth Rechargeable Mini-Speaker Set performs well is one thing.
-That a $70 retail results in a pair of speakers that are easy to transport, good to look at and work efficiently through Bluetooth is another.
+That a $70 retail results in a pair of speakers that are easy to transport, good to look at, and work efficiently through Bluetooth is another.
+If you don’t want to expand your budget and take a look at the best Bluetooth speakers under 300, DBEST should suit you nicely.
 You need to call out for a pair of portable speakers if your mobile device (smartphone, tablet, laptop, etc.) is the main conveyor of music and you don’t always want headphones glued to your ears when out and about.
 The DBEST Duo Bluetooth Rechargeable Mini-Speaker Set will respond.